Robin of Sherwood: The outlaws

-Originally called Will Scathlock.
-When his wife, Elena, is raped, beaten and trampled to death with horses by mercenaries, he changes his name after slaying several of her killers.
+Originally named Will Scathlock.
+When his wife, Elena, is raped and beaten by mercenaries and trampled to death by their horses, he changes his name after slaying several of her killers.
 Hot-headed and filled with hatred of all things Norman, he is contrasted with the more collected Robin, which frequently leads to conflicts.
 He is a brave fighter and a skillful swordsman and archer.
-He has a brother who owns an inn in Lichfield.
+He has a brother, Amos, who owns an inn in Lichfield.